centreon/centreon-documentation/versioned_docs/version-23.10/service-mapping/ba-management.md

 You have inline actions and global actions to delete, duplicate, enable/disable the BA and massively change thresholds.

-> Deleting a business activity is permanent; only passed data will be
+> Deleting a business activity is permanent; only past data will be
 > available through reports/widgets

 ## Indicators (KPI)